 Brief Introduction of Vision 2020: The Right to Sight INDIA

-VISION 2020: The Right to Sight – INDIA is part of the global initiative of the World Health Organisation (WHO) and International Agency for the Prevention of Blindness (IAPB) for reducing avoidable visual impairment by year 2020.
+VISION 2020: The Right to Sight – INDIA is a registered not-for-profit forum and is a key driver of the global initiative of the World Health Organization (WHO) and International Agency for the Prevention of Blindness (IAPB) for reducing avoidable visual impairment by year 2020.